Healthcare Horizons

 Think too about your numbers: Model what your finances would look like with X savings for Y admissions.
 Look at your current admissions and your bypass rates for key services, then model the financial impact of incremental improvements.
 Research the tertiary revenue that your primary service area is funneling to other systems – that’s money that a “hub” provider would love to capture.

-And if you need a thought partner as you consider the implications of hospital at home in your local market, don’t hesitate to contact us here at Ascendient.
+If you need a thought partner as you consider the implications of hospital at home in your local market, don’t hesitate to reach out.